Reasons To Grow Mint

 You Can Cook With It

 It goes without saying that this aromatic herb has a special place in the kitchen.
-You can easily use it to make tasty cocktails like mojitos or you can steep a bunch of leaves to make tea.
+You can easily use this culinary herb to make tasty cocktails like mojitos, or you can steep a bunch of fresh leaves to make herbal tea.

 You Might Also Like: 10 Tips For A Successful Tea Garden

-Of course you can also use mint in a wide variety of recipes.
-You can mix it in salads, in noodle dishes, in tabbouleh, in ice cream, in cookies, and so much more!
+Of course, you can also use mint in a wide variety of recipes.
+You can mix it in salads, in noodle dishes, mint spreads, in tabbouleh, in ice cream, mint julep, in cookies, and so much more!

 Do you have more reasons to grow mint that you can share with us?
 Or maybe some tips for growing or using it around the house?
 Let me know in the comments below!